Pain au Levain

 Recipe by Barb Alpern

 Though it begins with sourdough starter, this lovely bread's rich flavor is only mildly tangy.
-With its wonderfully open crumb, it's great alongside soup, stew, or pasta; and also makes a delicious sandwich.
+With its wonderfully tender crumb, it's great alongside soup, stew, or pasta; and also makes a delicious sandwich.
 Bonus: This loaf uses no commercially produced yeast, for those of you who enjoy baking with starter alone.

 Prep